CMS modified NCD 162 governing HIS Bundle Study coverage, effective March 7, 2026. Here's what billing teams need to know.

 CMS HIS Bundle Study Exclusions and Non-Covered Indications

-Second: when a HIS bundle cardiogram is obtained as part of a diagnostic endocardial electrical stimulation, no separate charge is recognized for the HIS bundle study.
-The cardiogram is bundled.
-Full stop.
-Billing it separately produces an unbundling denial at best and a fraud-and-abuse flag at worst.
+When a HIS bundle cardiogram is obtained as part of a diagnostic endocardial electrical stimulation study, no separate charge for the HIS Bundle Study is recognized.
+Zero.
+The cardiogram is considered included in the stimulation study.

 Coverage Indications at a Glance